Euclid preparation. LXXXV. Toward a DR1 application of higher-order weak lensing statistics: Comparing probes

-We also explored the combination of multiple HOSs.
+We also explored the combination of multiple HOS.
 However, the interplay of strong correlations and high-dimensional DVs -- which leads to invertibility issues in the data covariance matrix -- with ill-conditioning prevents us from obtaining reliable Fisher forecasts for joint probes.
-This issue is reflected in the combined HOS Fisher ellipses (omitted from Fig. \ref{fig:money_plot}), which exhibit a spurious tightening much more pronounced than in the case of the HOS and $\gamma$-2PCFs combination, despite the fact that the individual ellipses do not intersect and thus do not break any degeneracy. \inlinecomment{\JHD{Can we still trust the tightening of ellipses for the combined probes in paper 1?} \simone{Addressed by Filippo with new text below this comment}}In the last panel of Fig. \ref{fig:money_plot} we simultaneously display the optimal tomographic, multi-scale forecasts from each HOS.
+This issue is reflected in the combined HOS Fisher ellipses (omitted from Fig. \ref{fig:money_plot}), which exhibit a spurious tightening much more pronounced than in the case of the HOS and $\gamma$-2PCFs combination, despite the fact that the individual ellipses do not intersect and thus do not break any degeneracy.
+In the last panel of Fig. \ref{fig:money_plot} we simultaneously display the optimal tomographic, multi-scale forecasts from each HOS.
 Since they exhibit the same degeneracy direction in the ($\sigma_{8}$, $w_{0}$) plane, we observe nested ellipses, except for MFs that show a slightly tilted contour with respect to the others.
-This suggests, at least qualitatively, that no significant improvement is expected in this 2-dimensional parameter space when combining multiple HOSs.
+This suggests, at least qualitatively, that no significant improvement is expected in this two-dimensional parameter space when combining multiple HOS.
 We found consistent results in the ($\Omm$, $\sigma_8$) plane.
 This result stands in contrast to the findings reported in \citetalias{Ajani-EP29}.
 In our previous work, however, we did not adopt a consistent choice of filter types and scales across the different statistics.
 As a result, the improvement observed from their combination was primarily driven by multi-scale information rather than by the combination of multiple statistics per se.
-This behaviour observed in the present work, however, is likely specific to our particular analysis setup.
-In a full MCMC framework, where the non-Gaussian tails of the statistics can be included and a broader set of cosmological and nuisance parameters is explored, the different HOSs may carry partially uncorrelated information.
+This behavior observed in the present work, however, is likely specific to our particular analysis setup.
+In a full MCMC framework, where the non-Gaussian tails of the statistics can be included and a broader set of cosmological and nuisance parameters is explored, the different HOS may carry partially uncorrelated information.
 As a result, their combination may yield improvements both in the constraints on CPs and systematic biases (see \citealp{DES:2024jgw} as an illustrative example).